ukBaz/ukBaz.github.io/howto/python_gio_3.md

 In the example below `DbusService` is the class for handling the transfer between python methods & properties and published D-Bus methods & properties.
 For the purposes of keeping this blog shorter than it might otherwise be I'm not going to explain the details here.
-The class will probably will not work in all situations but for working with BlueZ it is good enough.
+The class will probably not work in all situations but for working with BlueZ it is good enough.

 `MyDBusService` is an example of a specific implementation of D-Bus service that is to be published.
 The `introspection_xml` contains the D-Bus introspection information.
-The node information is built from this xml data using [DBusNodeInfo.new_for_xml](https://lazka.github.io/pgi-docs/index.html#Gio-2.0/classes/DBusNodeInfo.html#Gio.DBusNodeInfo.new_for_xml)
+The node information is built from this XML data using [DBusNodeInfo.new_for_xml](https://lazka.github.io/pgi-docs/index.html#Gio-2.0/classes/DBusNodeInfo.html#Gio.DBusNodeInfo.new_for_xml)
 The methods and properties specified match a Python method and property created in this class.
 The  XML
 [introspection format](https://dbus.freedesktop.org/doc/dbus-specification.html#introspection-format)
-is described in the D-Bus specification
+is described in the D-Bus specification.

 `DbusService` is doing the majority of the heavy lifting while `MyDBusService` focuses on the service to be published.